corda/corda/docs/source/network-bootstrapper.rst

 which guarantee interoperability between the nodes.
 The HTTP network map distributes the network parameters which are downloaded automatically by the nodes.
 In the absence of this the network parameters must be generated locally.

-For these reasons, test deployments can avail themselves of the network bootstrapper.
+For these reasons, test deployments can avail themselves of the Network Bootstrapper.
 This is a tool that scans all the node configurations from a common directory to generate the network parameters file, which is then copied to all the nodes' directories.
 It also copies each node's node-info file to every other node so that they can all be visible to each other.